SteveCo/Raft/README.md

 - Output: Days-worth of tasks for each team member, blockers and impediments preventing the team from making progress towards the Sprint goal, questions

 **Product Backlog Refinement**
-- Purpose: To prepare the near term Product Backlog Items for implementation in future Sprints
+- Purpose: To prepare the near term Product Backlog Items for implementation in future Sprints.
 - Timebox: 1 h
 - Who Attends: Scrum Team
 - Output: Sized and ranked backlog of stories for the upcoming sprints.
 Action items needed to prepare for next sprint.

 **Sprint Planning**
-- Purpose: To determine the Sprint Goal and the work that the Team forecasts to accomplish during the Sprint
+- Purpose: To determine the Sprint Goal and the work that the Team forecasts to accomplish during the Sprint.
 - Timebox: 4 h
 - Who Attends: Scrum Team
 - Output: Sprint Backlog, Sprint Goal